frankcleary/data-science-bytes/content/spark-streaming-intro.md

 [Spark Streaming](http://spark.apache.org/docs/latest/streaming-programming-guide.html) uses the power of Spark on streams of data, often data generated in real time by many producers.
 A typical use case is analysis on a streaming source of events such as website clicks or ad impressions.
 In this tutorial I'll create a Spark Streaming application that analyzes fake events streamed from another process.
 If you're new to running Spark take a look at the [_Getting Started With Spark_]({filename}/spark-getting-started.md) tutorial to get yourself up and running.
 The code used in this tutorial is [available on github](https://github.com/frankcleary/spark-streaming-intro).

-**Note: The code below is written against Spark 1.6 and may need changes to run against Spark 2.0**
+**Update: The code below has been updated to work with Spark 2.3.
+For the Spark 1.6 version see [here](https://github.com/frankcleary/spark-streaming-intro/tree/spark1.6.1/java/src/main/java).**

 ### The streaming data source